 - Merchants must register with the card brands before charging the fee (30 days prior).

 - Not all industries are allowed to use surcharging.
 For instance, debt collectors may not collect a surcharge because the Fair Debt Collection Practices Act prevents the collection of any amount in excess of that specifically permitted by the debt agreement.
 Regulations for industries that may collect a surcharge vary from state to state.
 Consult your state statutes to determine eligibility.

 To Enable Surcharging in the Qualpay Virtual Terminal:

-- Merchants must register with and be approved by the Card Brands at least 30 days before processing a surcharge.
+- Merchants must register with and be approved by Qualpay and the Card Brands at least 30 days before processing a surcharge.

 - To require surcharging with the Qualpay Virtual Terminal once enabled: